Core

 Simulating data

-, where each element of the vector corresponds to a data set of $m$ independent replicates associated with one parameter vector (note that $m$ is arbitrary), and where the type A
+, where each element of the vector is associated with one parameter vector, and the subtype A

-depends on the multivariate structure of the data:
+depends on the multivariate structure of the data.
+Common formats include:

 A